 Responsive means that as the layout and size of the display is changing, whether on a laptop or a phone, that the content adjusts to scale.
 Half or more of the visits to your site will be from a mobile device, so if your site is slow or unresponsive, Google penalizes it.

-An SSL certificate is the secure link at the top of a browser.
+An SSL certificate is a secure link at the top of a browser.
 Google will warn users if a form is not secure.

 - Error and Malware Free